Immersibility of manifolds is decidable in odd codimension: The Lifting Algorithm

 and by an analogous argument to the one above, the obstructions to making such a lift lie in the torsion part of $H^{n+1}(X; \pi_{n}(F))$, and so constructing this diagram with $m=1$ above will give us such a torsion element, and setting $m$ to be the order of this element will kill the obstruction, allowing us to pick an $e_{n}$.

-Finally we will construct $\phi_n:L_n\rightarrow P_n$.
+We are now ready to construct $\phi_n:L_n\rightarrow P_n$.
 By construction, $L_{n}$ is fibrewise rationally equivalent to $P_{n}$, since the fibers are rationally equivalent, and the $k$-invariants are the same up to torsion.
 Then it remains only to show that we can actually compute such a rational equivalence.
 Suppose we try to build a map along the dashed line in the following diagram, making it commute:

 Since the map $\phi_{n-1}$ is a rational equivalence, and $r_{n}$ followed by $k_{n}$ is $0$, we know that the obstruction to lifting $\phi_{n-1}\circ r_{n}$ is torsion.
-With the choice of section, we can endow $L_{n}$ with a fibrewise $H$-space structure, and then an application of lemma \ref{multiplytokilltorsion} tells us that if we precompose $r_{n}$ in the above diagram with $\chi_{k}$ for some integer $k$, we can construct such a lift.
-Since $L_{n}$ and $P_{n}$ are fibrewise rational equivalence, we also want to find this map as a lift of the fibrewise rationalization of $L_{n}$ across the fibrewise rationalization of $P_{n}$, but again the obstructions to this are all torsion, and so we can again use lemma \ref{multiplytokilltorsion}, and precomposing with some other $\chi_{k}$ allows us to construct a lift.
+With the choice of section, we can endow $L_{n}$ with a fibrewise $H$-space structure, and then an application of lemma \ref{multiplytokilltorsion} tells us that if we precompose $r_{n}$ in the above diagram with $\chi_{k}$ for some integer $k$, we can push the obstruction to lifting to an element of $H^{n+1}(B; \pi_{n}(F))$, which will in particular be an obstruction to lifting $\phi_{n-1}\circ r_{n}\circ e_{n}$ to $P_{n}$.
+We claim here that either this obstruction vanishes, or there is no section to $P_{n}$.